-WHEREAS.
+WHEREAS,

-- 1. The area composed of the Counties of Genesee, Livingston, Monroe, Ontario, Orleans, Seneca, Wayne, Wyoming and Yates and the City of Rochester is officially designated as an Economic Development District by the U. S. Department of Commerce, Economic Development Administration (EDA); - 2.
-The Genesee/Finger Lakes Regional Planning Council is the administrative, policy-making organization and CEDS Strategy Committee for the Economic Development District; - 3.
-The Regional Planning Council is required to update its Comprehensive Economic Development Strategy (CEDS) (projects and priorities).
+- The area composed of the Counties of Genesee, Livingston, Monroe, Ontario, Orleans, Seneca, Wayne, Wyoming and Yates and the City of Rochester is officially designated as an Economic Development District by the U. S. Department of Commerce, Economic Development Administration (EDA); - The Genesee/Finger Lakes Regional Planning Council is the administrative, policy-making organization and CEDS Strategy Committee for the Economic Development District; - 3.
+The Regional Planning Council is required to update its Comprehensive Economic Development Strategy (CEDS).